florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 The :math:`V_{\text{operating}}` represents the operating voltage of the fuel cell under standard conditions, while :math:`V_r` is the reversible open-circuit voltage, determined by the Gibbs free energy of the chemical reaction.
-:math:`V_{\text{activation}}` corresponds to the activation loss caused by the kinetic energy barrier at both electrodes especially with low current density :cite:`juschus:2021`, the losses of the oxygen reduce reation is significant more pronounced than the other side. :math:`V_{\text{ohmic}}` denotes the ohmic loss due to the electrical resistance of the electrodes, and :math:`V_{\text{mass-transport}}` represents the mass-transport loss, which occurs when reactant gases, such as oxygen or fuel, face diffusion limitations at the electrodes.
+:math:`V_{\text{activation}}` corresponds to the activation loss caused by the kinetic energy barrier at both electrodes especially with low current density :cite:`juschus:2021`, the losses of the oxygen reduce reaction is significant more pronounced than the other side. :math:`V_{\text{ohmic}}` denotes the ohmic loss due to the electrical resistance of the electrodes, and :math:`V_{\text{mass-transport}}` represents the mass-transport loss, which occurs when reactant gases, such as oxygen or fuel, face diffusion limitations at the electrodes.